Geoff Chappell - Software Analyst

 That truly was unreasonable of me.
 I myself dislike intensely those many websites that exist to present reference material yet constrain their readers to follow links from page to page with no overview easily to hand.
 The whole point to reference material, at least in a subject that is rich in interesting content, is that readers may connect information in ways that the author thought unlikely, or even in ways that simply never would have occurred to the author.
 It just does not make sense to me that the links on each page of a large collection can be the sole guide to that page’s relationship with other pages.

 Unsurprisingly then, I have gone to the other extreme and removed all navigational support from all document pages.
-Of course, where the text of a document cites something that is described in greater detail on another page, there is a link in place.
+Of course, where the text of a document touches on something that is described in greater detail on another page, there is a link in place.
 Such links are surely the essence of the web.
 But those clumsy chains of up-links are gone, as are any other links that looked like inventions of necessity.
-Instead, I provide you with what I think are easy means to see what’s here.
-A dynamic table of contents (TOC) lets you take in my arrangement of the site but also concentrate on whatever bits of it interest you.
+Instead, I provide you with what I think are easy means to see what’s here—indeed, to take in just how much is here.
+A dynamic table of contents (TOC) lets you take in my arrangement of the site while concentrating on whatever bits of it interest you.